telerik/teststudio-docs/docs/automated-tests/customize-project/custom-layout.md

 ![choose window position][4a]

-If you choose the center of the target panel, the undocked one will appear as a tab next to the target one.
+If you select the center of the target panel, the undocked panel will appear as a tab next to the target panel.

 <table id=no-table>
 	<tr>